-If passed, the CPA will be effective July 1, 2023.
-The most recent version of the CPA now has to be approved by Governor Jared Polis.
-If that happens, Colorado will be the third state to enact a consumer data privacy law.
-The good news for organizations seeking to understand how to adapt their privacy programs to yet another new law is that the provisions of this law are similar enough to that of the CCPA and the VCDPA that organizations should be able to build compliance with this new law into their ongoing efforts.
+Now that the CPA has passed, organizations should begin preparing to address its requirements as part of their broader privacy compliance strategy.
+The good news for organizations seeking to understand how to adapt their privacy programs to yet another new law is that the provisions of this law are similar enough to that of the CCPA and the VCDPA that they should be able to build compliance with this new law into their ongoing efforts.
 The key will be to continue to build a privacy compliance program that allows for the inclusion of the requirements of new laws into the overall program rather than trying to build separate compliance models for each new state or law.